 TAAHP is a trade organization whose members’ finance and/or develop affordable housing around the state of Texas.
 A key program used to finance affordable housing developments is the Housing Tax Credit (HTC) Program (formerly called Low-Income Housing Tax Credit (LIHTC)).
 The following priorities regard the HTC application process or HTC properties in place.

-The Texas 86th Legislature commences on January 8th, 2019 and will run for 140 days, ending May 27th, 2019.
+The Texas 86th Legislature commenced on January 8th, 2019 and will run for 140 days, ending May 27th, 2019.
 See the significant dates, listed from the Texas Legislative Council.

 2019 TAAHP Legislative Priorities